MicrosoftDocs/win32/desktop-src/VSS/exposing-and-surfacing-shadow-copied-volumes.md

 ---
-Description: 'In addition to being accessed through the IVssBackupComponents interface by means of its copy''s device object, a requester can make a shadow copy available to other processes as a mounted read-only device.' ms.assetid: '0898c2dc-992a-411b-81df-4f5e129f6a80'
+Description: In addition to being accessed through the IVssBackupComponents interface by means of its copys device object, a requester can make a shadow copy available to other processes as a mounted read-only device. ms.assetid: 0898c2dc-992a-411b-81df-4f5e129f6a80
-title: Exposing and Surfacing Shadow Copied Volumes
+title: Exposing and Surfacing Shadow Copied Volumes ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Exposing and Surfacing Shadow Copied Volumes

-In addition to being accessed through the [**IVssBackupComponents**](ivssbackupcomponents.md) interface by means of its copy's [*device object*](vssgloss-d.md#base-vssgloss-device-object), a requester can make a shadow copy available to other processes as a mounted read-only device.
+In addition to being accessed through the [**IVssBackupComponents**](/windows/win32/VsBackup/nl-vsbackup-ivssbackupcomponents?branch=master) interface by means of its copy's [*device object*](vssgloss-d.md#base-vssgloss-device-object), a requester can make a shadow copy available to other processes as a mounted read-only device.

-This process is known as [*exposing a shadow copy*](vssgloss-e.md#base-vssgloss-exposed-shadow-copy), and is performed using the [**IVssBackupComponents::ExposeSnapshot**](ivssbackupcomponents-exposesnapshot.md) method.
+This process is known as [*exposing a shadow copy*](vssgloss-e.md#base-vssgloss-exposed-shadow-copy), and is performed using the [**IVssBackupComponents::ExposeSnapshot**](/windows/win32/VsBackup/nf-vsbackup-ivssbackupcomponents-exposesnapshot?branch=master) method.

 A shadow copy can be exposed as a local volume—assigned a drive letter or associated with a mounted folder—or as a file share.